natwoshoes/ObjectDetectionModel_LatitudeAI/README.md

 # 3D Object Detection Model
 ## Overview
-By the end of the project, we’ll have a model that detects objects in 3D self-driving cars, enhancing self driving car safety. 🚙
-## Features
+Welcome to the 3D Object Detection Model for Self-Driving Cars!
+The objective of this project is to enhance self-driving car safety by detecting objects in 3D using advanced machine learning techniques.
+Whether you're a data science enthusiast 👩‍💻, a student 🎓, or a professional in the automotive industry 🚗, this project provides valuable insights into the future of autonomous vehicle technology.
+By the end of the project, we’ll have a model that significantly improves the safety of self-driving cars. 🚙
-Features here
+## Features here
 ## Installation
-Installation instructions here
 ## Usage
-Usage here
 ## The Team
 Angel, Jessamine, Natasha, Salma, Sara